 If the newly coronated Kaiser was making all of this possible, Emilia had supposed she was in love with him too.
 Even though her parents hated him.

-Needless to say, she’d been surprised when at her transfer to Captain Weingartner’s squadron and Lieutenant Waltz’s unit at the Aquarian border.
-Her surprise hadn’t been so much the result of the transfer as it had been of the gaunt and cold faces that greeted her.
+Needless to say, she’d been surprised at her transfer to Hauptmann Weingartner’s division and Oberleutnant Waltz’s unit at the Aquarian border.
+Her surprise hadn’t been so much at the transfer itself as it had been at the gaunt and cold faces of the soldiers that greeted her.
 There had been word of brewing unrest at the border with Aquarius, but there hadn’t been battle yet so their pessimism made no sense to her.
-It wasn’t until later when she’d served south herself that she’d realize.
+It wasn’t until later when she’d served in the south herself that she’d realize.

-Upon boarding the unit, she’d hastily befriended Klaus Kleine and then Otto Vogt and Alwin Brandt too when they’d transferred in after her.
+Upon entering the unit, she’d hastily befriended Klaus Kleine and then Otto Vogt and Alwin Brandt too when they’d transferred in after her.
 Not so much with Stein and Fischer who reminded her siblings’ bullies.
-On the other hand, she’d thought the second lieutenant was charming.
-And as for the first lieutenant—well—she was terrified of him.
+On the other hand, she’d thought the leutnant was charming.
+And as for the oberleutnant—well—she was terrified of him.
 Most of the unit was.

 Still, she’d enjoyed her time getting to know them all during the lapse of peace that none of them seemed to have been accustomed to—at least until the first shot rang across the border.

 * * *

 Courage, heart, loyalty, glory, victory, and honor, Emilia had thought as she’d marched to the border with Aquarius and flattened those soldiers left and right, as she’d raised earthen leverage points for long-ranged Projectors to fire from, as she’d put up the earthen wall to defend her unit as Major Ersatz turned against them.